-The drilling fluid safety window obtained from this failure criterion for the model has a compression range of
+The drilling fluid safety window obtained from this failure criterion for the model has a compression range of at least 46 to 50 MPa.

 Figure 9.
 Changes in the safety factor of drilling fluid by applying different internal pressures to the wall of the vertical well (Hoek-Brown).